toumorokoshi/transmute-core/docs/index.rst

 library for web frameworks.
 A transmute library provides the
 following:

-* declarative generation of http handler interfaces by parsing :doc:`function <functions>`.
+* declarative generation of http handler interfaces by parsing :doc:`route functions <routes>`.
 * validation and serialization to and from a variety of content types (e.g. json or yaml).
 * validation and serialization to and from native python objects, using `schematics <http://schematics.readthedocs.org/en/latest/>`_.
 * :doc:`autodocumentation <autodocumentation>` of all handlers generated this way, via `swagger <http://swagger.io/>`_.

-transmute-core is released under an `MIT license <https://github.com/toumorokoshi/transmute-core/blob/master/LICENSE>`_.
+transmute-core is released under the `MIT license <https://github.com/toumorokoshi/transmute-core/blob/master/LICENSE>`_.

 If you are interested in adding a transmute toolbox for your preferred web framework, please read :doc:`authoring_a_toolbox`